Does advice from pick-up artists work for women?

-The pick up artists and I tell you how:
+The pick-up artists and I tell you why:

 - Love doesn’t find you.
 The universe helps those who help themselves to build the relationships they want.

-- Why it doesn’t matter who starts the conversation, as long as someone starts it, it’s not a big deal.
+- It doesn’t matter who starts the conversation, as long as someone starts it, it’s not a big deal.

-- Why if you want a man to approach you, you have to get into the ‘Goldilocks Zone’ to make it easy for him to overcome his fear of rejection and say hi to you.
+- If you want a man to approach you, you have to get into the ‘Goldilocks Zone’ to make it easy for him to overcome his fear of rejection and say hi to you.

-- Why idealistic ‘happily ever after’s’ are a bit like winning the lottery, it does happen but it’s rare.
+- Idealistic ‘happily ever after’s’ is a bit like winning the lottery, it does happen but it’s rare.
 Most people work hard for contentment and their own version of success in life.

-Pick up artistry doesn’t just teach you how to ‘get’ people, it’s about ‘getting’, BUILDING the life you want and not just accepting what falls into your lap.
+Pick-up artistry doesn’t just teach you how to ‘get’ people, it’s about ‘getting’, BUILDING the life you want.
+Not just accepting what falls into your lap.
 It is about taking responsibility for your own happiness instead of relying on a fairytale.